-Professionals at Toyota developed the 5S methodology and associated Lean manufacturing framework.
+Professionals at Toyota developed the 5S methodology as part of the broader Lean manufacturing framework.

 The creators of the framework aimed to address multiple business challenges.
-Specifically, they aimed to reduce non-value-adding time, enhance work efficiency, promote safety, and optimize organizational effectiveness.
+Specifically, they sought to reduce non-value-adding time, enhance work efficiency, promote safety, and optimize organizational effectiveness.

-The methodology was built on these five Japanese words:
+The methodology is built on these five Japanese words:

 -